Christian Kesten is a composer, director, sound and intermedia artist, vocalist and performer.

 Kesten received commissions by ensembles like Marinate Fish Impro Committee Beijing, Solistenensemble Kaleidoskop, Maulwerker, Konzert Minimal, Rue du Nord Lausanne, Ensemble Cercles Schweiz, Object Collection New York, AuditivVokal Dresden, Chorakademie Dortmund, WeSpoke London.

-He realised full-evening’s pieces in spaces like Radialsystem V Berlin, Schauspielhaus Wuppertal, Théâtre 2.21 Lausanne, Witte de With Center for Contemporary Arts at festivals like MIKROTON Berne, Ontological Experimental Series New York, Operadagen Rotterdam.
+He realised full-length pieces in spaces like Radialsystem V Berlin, Schauspielhaus Wuppertal, Théâtre 2.21 Lausanne, Witte de With Center for Contemporary Arts, Gropius Bau Berlin, at festivals like MaerzMusik, Labor Sonor Translating Spaces, MIKROTON Berne, Kunstfest Weimar, Ontological Experimental Series New York, Operadagen Rotterdam.
 He also created site-specific works for train stations, basements, and the three elevators of Museum for Modern Art MUMOK Vienna.
-Kesten delivered solo performances for voice, body, object, video and audio/field recordings in Europe, North America, and Japan.
+Kesten delivered solo performances for voice, body, objects, video and audio/field recordings in Europe, North America, China and Japan.

 He received awards and grants by the Berlin Cultural Senate, Ernst-von-Siemens-Musikstiftung, International Society of New Music, Kuenstlerhaus Lukas Ahrenshoop, Villa Aurora Los Angeles, a.o.